eagleateme/Code_FunDo-/README.md

 This is an android based app that is aimed at improving the connectivity as well as give suggestions in case of a disaster.

-This app downloads the map of your surroundings within a radius of 2 km from google maps for the offline use.
+This app downloads the map of User's surroundings within a radius of 2 km from google maps for the offline use.

 PRE DISASTER MODE:
 --------------------